ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 | Custom                         |  8 | 0x8 | version | OSF DCE / IETF | This document              |
 {: #ianaSubtypes title='IANA UUID Subtypes'}

+This table may be extended by the Standards Action policy {{RFC8126}}.

 ## IANA Reserved UUIDs Registry and Registration {#iana3}
 This specification defines the "Reserved UUIDs" registry for common, widely used special purpose UUIDs to promote reuse.